 Enemy means Heroes, Lane Minions, and Jungle minions.
 Towers won't give you any HP though.

 This ability is pretty much useless during the beginning of the game.
 Countess simply does not have much of a health pool and percent is too low.
 However mid-late game it shies.

-Countess targets a nearby enemy and blinks to it, dealing Physical Damage and applying a slow for 1.5 seconds.
+Countess targets a nearby enemy and blinks to it, dealing Ability Damage and applying a slow for 1 second.
 If the target is a minion, it is executed.
 Reactivate within 4 seconds to return to the original position.

 Note: Countess can be stunned prior to returning back and therefore can suddenly become very vulnerable.